This exclusive content is part of our Managing Your Soundscapes series. Read the content below, or download a PDF to print and share.

 - Earplugs and earmuffs can be useful forms of hearing protection in situations with hazardous noise levels.
 They also serve as a way to block distracting environmental noises like side conversations.

 - Hearing tests are strongly recommended if you experience difficulty hearing sounds that were once easily audible or if you have difficulty understanding people when they talk.
-Audiologists can conduct a comprehensive evaluation of your hearing ability and l make recommendations to ensure that you are able to communicate as well as possible.
+Audiologists can conduct a comprehensive evaluation of your hearing ability and make recommendations to ensure that you are able to communicate as well as possible.
 Some audiologists may recommend assistive technology options to make it easier to hear in difficult listening situations.

 Managing your soundscape can help improve health, happiness and overall quality of life.
 These strategies can help you create a personal soundscape that allows you to be your very best.
-Since your ears are always listening, you owe it to yourself to ensure that the sounds in your environment help you thrive — and help you conquer life.
+Since your ears are always listening, you owe it to yourself to ensure the sounds in your environment help you thrive — and help you conquer life.

 © 2022 Akoio, LLC • The Akoio name and brand mark are registered trademarks of Akoio, LLC